relativitydev/relativity-trace-documentation/docs/limitations.md

 Pricing to add eDiscovery
 =========================

+If you need to shift from compliance monitoring into eDiscovery, you can add eDiscovery to your Trace bundle.
 Too add eDiscovery, a customer must buy a package of eDiscovery GBs at standard prices.
 Customer can add additional users at eDiscovery rates.

 Example:
 * Customer has existing license of 1000 Trace MIs with a 30 day retention (includes 3 Trace TBs and 50 Relativity Users)